-Chiropractic has come a long way since it’s beginnings over 100 years ago and is now a modern health care profession that provides therapy for many common musculoskeletal conditions such as back pain, neck pain, headaches, sciatica, joint problems, sprains, strains, osteoarthritis, and herniated (or prolapsed) discs.
-A chiropractor uses a variety of manual therapies, including spinal manipulation, mobilization and muscular techniques to improve function and provide pain relief for patients.
+Chiropractic has come a long way since its beginnings over 100 years ago and is now a modern health care profession that provides therapy for many common musculoskeletal conditions such as back pain, neck pain, headaches, sciatica, joint problems, sprains, strains, osteoarthritis, and herniated (or prolapsed) discs.
+A chiropractor may utilise a variety of manual therapies, including spinal manipulation, spinaldistraction (Cox Technic), non-surgical spinal decompression, joint mobilisations and muscular / soft tissue techniques to improve function and provide pain relief for patients.
 Complimentary treatments such as over-the-counter anti-inflammatory medications, heat and ice may also be recommended by a chiropractor to assist with the management of some conditions.

 A defining characteristic of the chiropractic approach is the assessment and treatment of the body as a whole rather than as a single region.
 Evidence based chiropractors do not limit their treatments to manipulation alone and will commonly incorporate postural and exercise programs as part of their treatment approach.

-In some cases there are conditions that cannot be treated by a chiropractor and in these circumstances a chiropractor is specifically trained to recognize and refer clients to the most appropriate care.
+In some cases, there are conditions that cannot be treated conservatively and in these circumstances, a chiropractor is specifically trained to recognize and refer clients to the most appropriate care.